 Rock Hills is committed to providing a positive and productive learning and working environment.
 Hazing, harassment, intimidation, menacing or bullying is strictly prohibited and shall not be tolerated in the district.
 Any USD 107 staff member who witnesses bullying is required to report it to administration.
 Bullying is defined as any intentional gesture or threat creating an intimidating environment for a student or staff member by students, staff members (any person employed by the district) or parents (guardian, custodian, or other person with authority to act on behalf of the child).

 Students whose behavior is found to be in violation of this policy will be subject to discipline, up to and including expulsion.
-Staff whose behavior is found to be in violation of this policy will be subject to appropriate sanctions as determined and imposed by the Superintendent or Board of Education.
+Staff whose behavior is found to be in violation of this policy will be subject to discipline, up to and including dismissal.
+Third parties whose behavior is found to be in violation of this policy shall be subject to appropriate sanctions as determined and imposed by the Superintendent or Board of Education.
 Individuals may also be referred to law enforcement officials.
 (See USD 107 Board Policy JDDC- see website)